iuriguilherme/hawk-dove-game/README.md

 version is developed to work with [fx(params)](https://www.fxhash.xyz/doc/collect/fxparams-mint-tickets).

-To test the game with fx(lens) use `npm run start`.
-To build the project in the dist/ folder for use in a web server or in the blockhain, use `npm run build`.
+To test the game with fx(lens) use `npx @fxhash/cli dev`.
+To build the project in the dist/ folder for use in a web server or in the blockhain, use `npx @fxhash/cli build`.

 If you don't know what "npm" is, go to `https://nodejs.org/en`